jlfaucher/executor5-bulk/docs/trunk/tools/readme.txt

 - JenkinsDocBuildTools.zip

-        - contains the tools to build the ooRexx documentation on a macOS Jenkins agent; unzip and copy the contents of this folder to a folder to be used for building the documents and follow the instructions in WhatIsHere.txt.
+        - contains the additional script to build the ooRexx documentation on a macOS Jenkins agent; Start by unzipping oorexxdocs_macOS and make sure everything works, thereafter unzip and copy the contents of this folder to a folder to be used for building the documents and follow the instructions in Readme.txt.
           This folder contains the rex script used by Jenkins to (i) build the ooRexx documentation (if amended) (ii) upload the ooRexx documentation